 Even if the French manage this, they will have to beat Ireland by three points more than the margin England beat Italy by.
 It seems unlikely.

 England are favourites.
-You'd imagine they will get a bonus point win against Italy, whenever that game is eventually played.
+You'd imagine they will get a bonus point win against Italy next week.

 France will likely only overtake them if they get a bonus point win against Ireland and beat them by a higher margin that England defeat Italy by.

-England will finish second if Ireland get two bonus point wins.
-Ireland will also finish ahead of England if they get four points against France, a bonus point against Italy and then better England's scoring difference.
+England will finish second if Ireland get a bonus point win in Paris.
+Ireland will also finish ahead of England if they get four points against France and then better England's scoring difference.

 Simple stuff, right?